semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

     > pwd
     /home/codeastro

 We recommend you save your files in the Windows part of your filesystem for easy access with other applications.
 You can find your main Windows drives (e.g., `C:\`) in the `/mnt/` directory.
-For example, if my Windows account name is codeastro and it is stored on my `C:\` drive, then I can find my user folder at `/mnt/c/Users/codastro/` when it is normally located at `C:\Users\codeastro\` on regular Windows.
-If I have a folder called Research in my Documents fodler (located at `C:\Users\codeastro\Documents\Research\`), then I can find it at `/mnt/c/Users/codastro/Documents/Research/`.
+For example, if my Windows account name is codeastro and it is stored on my `C:\` drive, then I can find my user folder at `/mnt/c/Users/codeastro/` when it is normally located at `C:\Users\codeastro\` on regular Windows.
+If I have a folder called Research in my Documents folder (located at `C:\Users\codeastro\Documents\Research\`), then I can find it at `/mnt/c/Users/codastro/Documents/Research/`.

 Instead of having to do this complex navigation each time, we recommend using a symbolic link to connect your main work folders to your WSL home directory.
 FOr example, to link my Research folder in the example above, I can do something like this: